-Every year, it is amazing to see students become increasingly more independent, more creative, and more productive in how they work with and apply technology to their assignments.
-Students at St. John Lutheran School have access to a variety of technological tools and applications, as we work toward our goal of integrating technology and applications seamlessly into our curriculum, standards, and teaching practices.
-St. John has developed a comprehensive technology plan and continually looks to make improvements to the program as well as to the equipment used for the education of all of our students.
+Students at St. John Lutheran School have access to a variety of technological tools and applications, with our ongoing goal of integrating technology and applications seamlessly into our curriculum, standards, and teaching practices.
+St. John has developed a comprehensive technology plan and continually makes improvements to the program as well as to the equipment used for the education of all of our students.